LewisTowart/tech258_cloud/security/vpc-setup.md

 ## Detailed Explanation of the IP Table Script

-Certainly!
-Here's a more detailed explanation for each command in the script:

 ```
 # Allow all traffic on the loopback interface for incoming traffic
 sudo iptables -A INPUT -i lo -j ACCEPT